-- Leave the area if you find a dead animal, especially deer or elk, it could be a cougar kill.
-The cougar may return and defend its food.
+- Leave the area if you find a dead animal, especially deer or elk, because it could be a cougar kill.
+The cougar may return to the cache site and defend its food.

 - Keep a clean camp.
 Store food and garbage in an odor-free, locked container or hung between two trees where cougars (and bears) cannot get it.

 If You Encounter a Cougar